 Test trenching:

-Test excavations are conducted under the supervision of a qualified archaeologist to investigate the nature of features identified by field evaluation or geophysical survey that are interpreted to be of archaeological origin.
+Test excavations are conducted under the supervision of a qualified archaeologist to investigate features identified by field evaluation or geophysical survey and interpreted as of archaeological origin.

 Trenches or test pits are carefully excavated to expose buried archaeology and recover artefacts for analysis.
 The trenches are then accurately surveyed to record their findings.